kavitakeenable/kavi2/README.md

 ```

-> - Move Inside the directory and create files.
+> - Move inside the directory and create files.

 ```
 cd uk